Skip to main content

 About the project

-Dementia results in cognitive decline, reduced balance and poor mobility.
-People living with dementia fall twice as often and are three times more likely to break bones and die.
 A physiotherapist can help older people improve their balance and walking.
-Older people need to do 2 hours of balance and strengthening exercise per week to reduce their falls risk and maintain their level of independence.
-This is a challenge in aged care as there are not enough physiotherapists and staff to assist older people with dementia to exercise safely.
-COVID-19 has exacerbated the situation by restricting physiotherapist’s ability to visit people.
-Telehealth is emerging as a new way to allow people living with dementia to ‘see’ their physiotherapist online.
+Older people need to do two hours of balance and strengthening exercise per week to reduce their falls risk and maintain their level of independence.
+This is a challenge in aged care settings, as there are not enough physiotherapists and staff to assist older people living with dementia to exercise safely.
+COVID-19 exacerbated the situation by restricting physiotherapist’s ability to visit people.
+Telehealth has emerged as a new way to allow people living with dementia to ‘see’ their physiotherapist online.

 Read more about this exciting project